fourvees/JWSTunnel/README.md

 To start the websocket server

-	java -jar Server.jar
+	java -jar JWSServer.jar

 To configure the websocket client

-	java -jar Client.jar config
+	java -jar JWSClient.jar config

 To run the websocket client

-	java -jar Client.jar <LocalPort> <BackEndHost> <BackEndPort>
+	java -jar JWSClient.jar <LocalPort> <BackEndHost> <BackEndPort>

 For Eg. to tunnel SSH

-	java -jar Client.jar 3383 127.0.0.1 22
+	java -jar JWSClient.jar 3383 127.0.0.1 22

-Here 3383 is the local port on which you can connect your SSH client(Putty)
+Here 3383 is the local port on which you can connect your SSH client(Putty) behind your proxy.